sing-group/pandrugs-docker/README.md

 Version: 2021.04.27

-A Dockerfile to generate an all-in-one pandrugs server.
+A Dockerfile to generate an all-in-one PanDrugs server.

+To be fully functional, this PanDrugs server requires an additional Docker image for running VEP.
+Check [this instructions](vep/README.md) to build and configure the image.

 ## Versions of PanDrugs components included in this image